 Of the two cameras, there’s very little difference and most users will be happy choosing whichever camera best meets their budget preferences.

 Another great programmable trail camera option in the mid-range spectrum, the Low-Glow feature is a solid addition.

-8MP camera isn’t anything mind blowing but the .8 – 1.2 second trigger speed is on point with competitors in the range.
-50-foot detection and flash range should most likely be taken with a grain of salt and, as always, divide in half for the most reliably results.
+8MP camera isn’t anything mind-blowing but the .8 – 1.2-second trigger speed is on point with competitors in the range.
+50-foot detection and flash range should most likely be taken with a grain of salt and, as always, divide in half for the most reliable results.

 720P video at 8MP isn’t cutting edge, but it’ll certainly do the job and it stands out as one of the best offerings among similarly comparable competitors.
 Not a bad addition to the already robust trail camera.

 Among the most affordable trail cameras on our list are the Stealth Cam P12, Moultrie A-5, Moultrie A-20, and the Crenova.
 For the gadget geek, most will prefer the Crenova with the highest overall specifications (12MP camera) and one of the best IR LEDs for night photos.

 If you’re looking to get some serious features, then I know you’ll have a hard time beating the Moultrie A-20 and the Xikezan Low Glow trail cameras.
 Both of these cameras sport mid to high range features.